rmccrear/codex-lv3-may-2025/week6/CAPSTONE_REQUIREMENTS.md

 6. **Implement at least one for-loop** in your code

 7. **Implement well thought out CSS design** using either Bootstrap or your own well-developed custom CSS

+8. **Data Visualization (Challenge Bonus)**: Add at least one data visualization chart (e.g., bar chart, pie chart, line chart) using Chart.js, Recharts, or another visualization library to display aggregated data from your tables.
+   - Examples: Total counts, averages, trends over time, category distributions
+   - Show meaningful insights about your data
+   - Consider adding a dedicated "Analytics" or "Charts" page to your app

 ---